abdulrehman25/free-screen-recording-software/README.md

  Open the file named as Remove-water-mark.txt and perform the steps to remove WaterMark
 #
 ```
-## You can Perform Different settings of Software for that check the screenshots folder
+## You can configure the settings of Software according to your needs, for that check the screenshots folder